bookenjoyer67/meshtastic_mqtt_reticulum/README.md

 A bridge that connects Meshtastic devices via MQTT to Reticulum networks, enabling interoperability between Meshtastic mesh networks and Reticulum-based networks.

 I am looking to make this into it's own broker instead of connecting to an external MQTT server in the near future.
 Currently I am testing all features.
-I am looking to expand on much more but I need to focus on making sure everything is functional before proceeding with more features.
+I am looking to expand on much more but I need to focus on making sure everything is functional before proceeding with adding more.

 A top priority is to establish that the bridge with reticulum and meshtastic is fully functional.
 I didn't have a radio so I wasn't able to test that feature.